Philippa of Lancaster, Queen of Portugal

 Philippa also had four half-siblings from her father John of Gaunt’s third marriage to Katherine Swynford, first his mistress and later his wife.
 The children were legitimized in 1397, and the House of Tudor is descended from their first son John Beaufort, 1st Earl of Somerset

-Philippa married King Joáo I of Portugal in the Cathedral of the Assumption of Our Lady in Porto, Portugal on February 2, 1387, sealing the Anglo-Portuguese Alliance which is still in effect.
+Philippa married King Joáo I of Portugal in the Cathedral of the Assumption of Our Lady in Porto, Portugal on February 2, 1387, sealing the Anglo-Portuguese Alliance, a treaty that is still in effect.
 She was a comparatively older bride at 27, as most medieval royal women were married by their late teens.
-Philippa’s pious, maternal influences were welcomed in a court that had been previously known for its debauchery and corruption.
+Philippa’s pious, maternal influences were welcomed in a court known for its debauchery and corruption.
 She is known as the mother of the “Illustrious Generation” (in Portuguese Ínclita Geração) of infantes (princes) and infantas (princesses).

 Philippa and Joáo had nine children: